List of alien races in Marvel Comics: A-Chiltarians

 First appearing in Tales to Astonish, the A-Chiltarians are a humanoid race possessing many eyes and purple-grey fur over their entire bodies, with four-fingered hands and three-toed feet.
 They possess a tribal culture, and are mildly aggressive and temperamental.
 They are native to A-Chiltar III, a marshy planet (60% marsh, 40% prairie), and the atmosphere has a high methane content.
+Kraglin is an A-Chiltarian.

 Aakon

 First appeared in Captain Marvel, the Aakon are a race of yellow-skinned, dark-haired humanoids, the Aakon are enemies of the Kree and are allied with the Shadow Consortium.
 They have an Intergalactic Council and sought the destruction of all human life due to the perceived universal threat of Earth's population of super-beings.
 A number of Aakon colonies have since been destroyed by the Annihilation Wave.

 Acanti

 The Acanti are a race of space creatures that resemble whales.

-Archernonians
+Achernonians

 First appearing in Thor, the Achernonians are a purple-skinned humanoid race native to the planet Achernon.
 Achernonians are a tall race, averaging 6'4" tall, and possess only a pre-Industrial level of technology.
 They are depicted as superstitious, with a dictatorial government.
 Some possess the ability to become immaterial at will.
 The planet Achernon is a rocky world, 60% covered in volcanic rock; the atmosphere possesses a high sulfur content.